 Renaissance Technologies & Trend Following

-Following the success of Renaissance and similar 1980’s hedge funds (such as DE Shaw for which Jeff Bezos once worked for) investors that apply trend-following have surged across Wall Street, now accounting for more than $300 billion in assets, it is one of the largest alternative investment strategies.
+Following the success of Renaissance and similar 1980’s hedge funds (such as DE Shaw for which Jeff Bezos once worked for) investors that use trend-following have surged across Wall Street, now accounting for more than $300 billion in assets, it is one of the largest alternative investment strategies.

 Authored by: Trend Intelligence, London